mdbauer/new-site/content/publication/green-pledges/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Corporate Green Pledges"
-authors: ["Michael D. Bauer", "Daniel Huber", "Eric A. Offner", "Marlene Renkel", "Ole Wilms"]
+authors: ["Michael D. Bauer", "Daniel Huber", "Eric A. Offner", "Ole Wilms"]
-date: 2024-12-02
+date: 2025-10-24
 featured: true
 publication_types: ["3"]

 # Publication name and optional abbreviated version.
-publication: "Working Paper"
+publication: "FRBSF Working Paper"

 # Abstract and optional shortened version.
-abstract: "We identify announcements of corporate commitments for reductions of greenhouse gas emissions--green pledges--from news articles using a large language model.
-About 8% of publicly traded U.S. companies have made green pledges, and these companies tend to be larger and browner than those without pledges.
-Announcements of green pledges significantly and persistently raise stock prices, consistent with reductions in the carbon premium.
-Firms that make green pledges subsequently reduce their CO2 emissions.
-Our evidence suggests that green pledges are credible, have material new information for investors, and can reduce perceived transition risk."
+abstract: "We build a novel dataset of timestamped corporate decarbonization commitments---green pledges---for U.S. public firms by classifying news articles with a large language model and human validation.
+Firms that announce a green pledge tend to be larger and browner than other firms, both within and across industries.
+Announcements of green pledges significantly and persistently raise stock prices, consistent with a reduction in the carbon premium.
+Green pledges also predict a sizable decline in future carbon emissions and emission intensities.
+The effects on stock prices and emissions are strongest for firms in brown industries.
+Green pledges thus appear credible, convey relevant new information to investors, and provide meaningful financial incentives to decarbonize."

 links:
 - name: PDF